microsoft/alguidelines/content/NAVPatterns/1-patterns/instructions-in-the-ui/index.md

 title = "Instructions in the UI" weight = 670
 +++
-_by Nikola Kukrika at Microsoft Development Center Copenhagen_
+_Originally by Nikola Kukrika at Microsoft Development Center Copenhagen_

 ## Abstract